Ring (company): Vulnerabilities

-In a December 2019 test, Motherboard found that Ring's software did not implement "basic security features", allowing the publication to access a Ring account from IP addresses based in multiple countries without warning the user.
+In January 2019, it was uncovered that employees at Ring's two offices had access to the video recordings from all Ring devices.
+In addition, The Intercept reported that the video data was stored unencrypted.
+In a December 2019 test, Motherboard found that Ring's software did not implement security features such as recognizing unknown IP addresses or providing a display of active login sessions, allowing the publication to access a Ring account from IP addresses based in multiple countries without warning the user.

-The Nextdoor network leaks metadata about the footage posted in videos and "crime alerts".
+The Neighbors network leaks metadata about the footage posted in videos and "crime alerts".
 This metadata, combined with public city map data, is frequently sufficient to discover the exact location of the Ring doorbell or a camera.
-In one experiment, Gizmodo located 20 thousand devices based on information collected (scraped from the app) over a period of month.
+In one experiment, Gizmodo located 20,000 devices based on information collected (scraped from the app) over a period of month.
 University researchers were able to locate 440,000 devices using data spanning back to 2016.